raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 The crank is the main control method for this game, though the A and B buttons can be used instead.
 The D-pad and A and B buttons are used to navigate menus.
 The use of the crank is relatively binary.

 To switch control methods, open the Slide menu on the Title screen, and change the "control" setting.
 You can choose between "crank" and "buttons".
+When playing with the crank, you can choose between "crank", "crank (+90)", and "crank (-90)" play modes.
+These different modes will offset the 0º position of the crank as perceived by gameplay, so you can play with the console flat on a table for example.

 Audio is quite important to gameplay — while the game can be played silently by a more experienced player, having an active audio output is recommended.